neoking89/owlsight/README.md

     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this will load the model to be used, Type: OptionType.EDITABLE
     - apply_chat_history: Whether to apply chathistory to the model prompt.
 All chathistory is saved as default, but when this is True, This history is added to the model prompt, Options: False, True, Type: OptionType.TOGGLE
     - system_prompt: System prompt defining model behavior, Type: OptionType.EDITABLE
+    - model_kwargs: Additional parameters passed during model initialization.
+For llama-cpp, these get passed to llama_cpp.Llama.
+For transformers, these get passed to transformers.pipeline, Type: OptionType.EDITABLE
     - transformers__device: Device for transformers model, Options: None, cpu, cuda, mps, Type: OptionType.TOGGLE
     - transformers__quantization_bits: Quantization bits for transformers model, Options: None, 4, 8, 16, Type: OptionType.TOGGLE
     - transformers__stream: Whether to stream input to transformers model, Options: False, True, Type: OptionType.TOGGLE
-    - transformers__model_kwargs: Additional model parameters for transformers model, Type: OptionType.EDITABLE
     - gguf__filename: GGUF model filename, Type: OptionType.EDITABLE
     - gguf__verbose: Verbose output for GGUF model, Options: False, True, Type: OptionType.TOGGLE
     - gguf__n_ctx: Context length for GGUF model, Options: 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524288, Type: OptionType.TOGGLE